agrc/status-page/site/content/incidents/iss-not-serving.md

 #
 resolved = true
 +++
-IIS is not serving up websites on our production web server that hosts mapserv.utah.gov as well as a variety of other domains.
-We believe that this is caused by an outage with our security software.
-DTS is aware of the issue and is working to resolve it.
+The mapserv web server is not serving static content items (html, css, images, javascript) as well as a variety of other domains.
+This is caused by an outage with our hosting companies security software (OpenAM).
+They are aware of the issue and is working to resolve it.

-**Update**: OpenAM (the cause of the outage) has come back online and everything is back to normal. {{< track "2017-09-11T09:40:00-06:00" >}}
+**Update**: OpenAM (the cause of the outage) has come back online and everything is operating normally. {{< track "2017-09-11T09:40:00-06:00" >}}